 The Difference Between a Goal and a Vision

-This same ambition posed as a vision rather than a goal would instead be more the idea of being in shape.
+This same ambition posed as a vision rather than a goal would be more the idea of being in shape.
 You might visualize yourself looking ripped and feeling healthy.
-You might imagine yourself going for jogs on the beach with your top off in summer and feeling great about yourself.
+You might imagine going for jogs on the beach with your top off in summer and feeling great about yourself.
 That’s your vision.

 A vision can also be an image of yourself standing in an office block and looking out over the world, knowing that you’re in a position of great importance and power.

 This is a much more abstract concept that helps you understand what you want and the emotion behind that goal.

 Why Visions Work Better Than Goals

 So why are visions more successful than goals?

 For one, goals are not nearly flexible enough.
 If you have a dream, this gives you one thing you’re trying to accomplish and only one idea of how to get there.
 If it doesn’t go to plan, you have the freedom to change the steps you’re going to take to get there or bend them to fit your current lifestyle, goals, and free time.